GwentAPI/gwentapi/README.md

 ``db_setup.py`` will create the database if not present along with all the collections.
 If a collection is already present, the script will refuse to run unless you force it:
 * ``python3 db_setup.py -f`` forcing the script will drop all the collections before re-populating the database.

-If you enabled authentication on mongoDB or you are using a different port/host other than the default port on localhost, the script support overriding the values.
+If you enabled authentication on mongoDB or if you are using a different port/host other than the default port on localhost, the script support overriding the values.
 Learn more with:
 ``python3 db_setup.py --help``.

 SSL is not supported.
 Remember that the go program **doesn't** support those different configurations at the moment.

 ## How to contribute?